CarlosLizamaGarcia/CarlosLizamaGarcia/README.md

 ## Hi!👋

-- My name is Carlos Lizama García, I am a Data Scientist and a Physicist
+- My name is Carlos Lizama García
+- ⚛️ I am a Data Scientist and a Physicist 👾
+- 💻 I am currently learning Machine Learnning and Deep Learning
+- ⚽ I love playing soccer and chess ♟️